mdrmtz/PC-ML-AI/CapstoneAssignment/InitialReportAndExploratoryDataAnalysis(EDA)/README.md

 #### Research Question

-Which measurable website attributes (derived from CrUX, HTTP Archive, and Blue Triangle RUM data) are the most significant predictors of Core Web Vitals (LCP, INP, and CLS) performance?
+Which measurable website attributes (derived from CrUX, HTTP Archive, and Blue Triangle RUM data) are the most significant predictors of Performance Score (based on Core Web Vitals (LCP, INP, and CLS)?

 #### Data Sources
 1. Real User Monitoring (RUM) Data (Blue Triangle): Performance data specific to our client's website, potentially offering more granular insights and custom metrics beyond standard CrUX data.
 This can complement the CrUX data and provide a deeper understanding of our specific context.